 As states adopt Medicaid Expansion, many have implemented or are considering program design elements that include consumer engagement models analogous to commercial insurance, as well as new requirements that could restrict eligibility by requiring those enrolled in the program to work or receive job training to remain eligible.

 In January 2018, CMS released guidance on incorporating community engagement requirements (often referred to as work requirements) in state Medicaid programs – primarily for the Expansion population.
 Since then, CMS has approved such requirements in several states: Arkansas, Indiana, Kentucky, New Hampshire, and Wisconsin in 2018; as well as Arizona, Michigan, Ohio, and Utah in early 2019.
-An additional six states have sought waiver authority from CMS to implement community engagement requirements that would impact member eligibility, both for their Expansion and non-Expansion, “able bodied” adult populations.
+An additional six states6 have sought waiver authority from CMS to implement community engagement requirements that would impact member eligibility, both for their Expansion and non-Expansion, “able bodied” adult populations.

 States that are seeking community engagement requirements include exemptions for certain populations, most commonly students, caregivers, and those participating in substance abuse treatment programs.
 States and CMS are also giving serious consideration to the application of these requirements in regions experiencing high rates of unemployment due to the nature of the local job market, including the potential to exempt members in these regions from requirements.